CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 1,367,006,312   branch-misses             #   11.06% of all branches
 ```

 _Very_ unexpected results.
 We'd expect that our branch predictor would always do a poor job with our benchmark when the input data is random.
-However, it seems to work well for smaller vector sizes (at least for N < 2^12).
+However, it seems to do a good job when our input vector size is small (N < 2^12).
 Do we blame the random number generator?
 Probably not.
-We're already not using `std::mt19937` instead of `rand()`.
-What we should think about is the way Google Benchmark runs our code.
+We're already using `std::mt19937` instead of `rand()`.
+What we should be thinking about is the way Google Benchmark runs our code.

 The benchmark will repeat whatever is in the `for (auto _ : s )` loop until either some internal measurements stabilize, or a fixed time or number of iterations has completed.
 However, our random number generation occurs outside this loop.
-While we may have high-quality random numbers, and are averaging timing across millions of runs, each run is using *the exact same random numbers*.
-That means each iteration of the `for (auto _ : s)` loop will have the exact same branch outcomes, and the branch predictor unit eventually learns them.
+While we may have high-quality random numbers and are averaging timing across millions of iterations, each iteration is using *the exact same random numbers*.
+That means each iteration of the `for (auto _ : s)` loop will have the exact same branch outcomes, and the branch predictor unit eventually learns what they are.

-We can test this hypothesis using a two more benchmarks.
+We can test this hypothesis using two more benchmarks.
 We'll now look at `branchBenchFalse` and `branchBenchTrue`.
 In these benchmarks, our loop either never adds the constant value to `sink`, or always does.
 This should be a trivial for our branch predictor unit to learn.
 Here are the timing results for the smallest vector size (2^10).

 ```
 ----------------------------------------------------------------